John Robinson Whitley: The birth of Earl's Court Exhibition

-Having travelled widely in the world, he decided to capitalise on his acquaintance with the American showman, William Cody whom he had met while in the USA and create an America-focused commercial fair around the Wild West Show.
+Having travelled widely in the world, he decided to capitalise on his acquaintance with the American showman, William Cody whom he had met while in the US and create an America-focused commercial fair around the Wild West Show.
 To this end he settled on the vast vacant 24 acre grounds created by the recently built railway lines and depot on the Fulham – West Brompton border and the nearby popular sporting venue, the Lillie Bridge Grounds.
 His ambitious concept came to fruition in 1887 under the name of the Earl's Court Exhibition Grounds.
 He had managed to persuade the railway companies which owned the land – a cabbage patch – to earn rent from leasing their property for a profitable and laudable cause.
 According to Charles Lowe, the contemporary commentator on Whitley's project, the idea of a joint venture with railway companies was later reproduced by the Metropolitan railway, owners of the cuttings at Wembley Park.
 The many contacts Whitley had, combined with his organisational skills ensured that his popular venture was graced by the visit in her Jubilee Year, of the monarch herself, Queen Victoria.